DanielMistrik/Subway-Learner/journal.md

 I did QE-DAgger at a 1000 samples with a modified weighted loss function and it ran for 11.55 seconds.
 Clearly not the way to go.
 I will add another convolutional layer to the CNN, put back the old loss function and run DAgger for 2000 samples.
+DAgger with 2000 samples is 21.48 seconds.
+Will now try to regine it with QE-DAgger